-Double-clicking to open a new tab
+Double-click to open a folder in a new tab

 There are different ways to move through your tabs aside from clicking the one you want to view.
 These methods are most useful when you have many tabs open at the same time.